You Are Not Alone: Child Sexual Abuse Survivors Can Get Justice With an LDS Church Lawsuit

 Religious institutions are meant to offer safety, community, and faith.
-But for many abuse survivors, the Church of Jesus Christ of Latter-day Saints (also known as the LDS or Mormon Church) became a source of trauma and betrayal.
+But for many LDS church abuse survivors, the Church of Jesus Christ of Latter-day Saints (also known as the LDS or Mormon Church) became a source of trauma and betrayal.
 When you are ready to share your story, we can explain how a Mormon Church sexual abuse lawsuit works and what you might expect if you decide to pursue legal action.

 You deserve to be heard.
 You deserve accountability.
-And you don’t have to carry this burden alone.
+And you don't have to carry this burden alone.
+We handle Mormon sexual abuse cases nationwide.
+Our goal is to hold the Mormon church accountable on behalf of sexual abuse victims.

-In recent years, a growing number of survivors have come forward to report abuse tied to Mormon Church institutions, including bishops, missionaries, youth leaders, and other trusted figures.
+In recent years, a growing number of survivors have come forward to report abuse tied to Mormon Church institutions, including church bishops, missionaries, youth leaders, and other trusted figures.

 Many of these lawsuits allege not only abuse but systemic cover-ups by the LDS Church.
 This includes: